Remember the sabbath day, to keep it holy: Latter-day Saints views

 Members of the Church of Jesus Christ of Latter-day Saints believe the Lord has commanded them to continue to observe the Sabbath.
-He has promised them that if they obey this commandment, they will receive "the fullness of the earth.".
+He has promised them that if they obey this commandment, they will receive "the fullness of the earth."
 Members are taught that they should keep it a holy day and it should be reserved for holy activities.
-Latter-day Saints attend sacrament meeting each week, which includes the ordinance of partaking of bread and water in remembrance of the Lord Jesus Christ as He instructed his apostles to do at the Last Supper.
+Latter-day Saints attend sacrament meeting each week, which includes the ordinance of partaking of bread and water in remembrance of Jesus Christ as he instructed his apostles to do at the Last Supper.
 Other Sabbath-day activities may include: praying, meditating, studying the scriptures and the teachings of latter-day prophets, reading wholesome material, spending time with family, visiting the sick and distressed, and attending other Church meetings.

 Seventh-day Adventists

 Seventh-day Adventists observe the sabbath from Friday sunset to Saturday sunset.
 In places where the sun does not appear or does not set for several months, such as northern Scandinavia, the tendency is to regard an arbitrary time such as 6 p.m. as "sunset".
 During the sabbath, Adventists avoid secular work and business, although medical relief and humanitarian work is excepted.
 Though there are cultural variations, most Adventists also avoid activities such as shopping, sport, and certain forms of entertainment.
 Adventists typically gather for church services on Saturday morning.
 Some also gather on Friday evening to welcome in the sabbath hours (sometimes called "vespers" or "opening Sabbath"), and some similarly gather at "closing Sabbath".

 Traditionally, Seventh-day Adventists hold that the Ten Commandments (including the fourth commandment concerning the sabbath) are part of the moral law of God, not abrogated by the teachings of Jesus Christ, which apply equally to Christians.
-Adventists have traditionally distinguished between "moral law" and "ceremonial law", arguing that moral law continues to bind Christians, while events predicted by the ceremonial law were fulfilled by Christ's death on the cross.
+Adventists have traditionally distinguished between "moral law" (the Ten Commandments) and "ceremonial law" (Korban system of sacrifices), arguing that moral law continues to bind Christians, while events predicted by the ceremonial law were fulfilled by Christ's death on the cross.